 What are botanical paint colours?

 Greens, greens and more greens!
 As the archetypical botanical shade, green is certainly the go-to when it comes to botanical paint colours.
-With that in mind, it’s handy that green is tipped to be the colour trend of 2022.
+With that in mind, it’s handy that green is a hot colour trend.

 Studies show that green is calming and can reduce heart rates.
 Qatar researchers found that walking in a green environment reduced heart rate values compared to red or white settings, for example, while a team at Coventry University uncovered a positive impact on children’s blood pressure 15 minutes after exercise when cycling in a green forest setting.